Abuton/Twitter-Election-Spam-Classification/README.md

 `src` : is a folder that contains all the utilities functions in python scripts that was used to preprocess the data as well as explore the data

-`notebooks` : contains ipynb files that explores the data and clean up the data
+`notebooks` : contains ipynb files that explores the data and clean up the data and build the model

 `data` : is used to store some of the data that have been used

+`images` : contains the images that was generated during the modelling & Evaluation stage of the peoject

+`models` : contains models that was built for this project

+`src` :  contains the scripts files
+    - `account_checker.py` : for checking the autheticity of a twitter account
+    - `classifier_spam` : a python script to classify whether a tweet is spam or not
+    - `confusion_matrix` : to plot the confusion matrix of the model
+    - `data_extractor` : used to get data from twitter
+    - `modelling` : to build the models and visualize results
+    - `predict_account_type` : to predict different account type
+    - `screenNameCollector` : a script to collect screen Name from list of Twitter users

+## To Recreate this Project

+1. User needs to clone this repo and change directory to the newly created folder
+2. run `pip install -r requirements.txt`
+3. run `python src/modelling.py`

+Thanks